How Much Does HVAC Repair and Maintenance Cost?

 HVAC Repair and Maintenance Costs at a Glance

 Anyone who's ever dealt with a broken furnace or air conditioner knows that it's more than a hassle — and in extreme weather, being without these systems can be dangerous.
 Like everything else in your home, these crucial systems are also prone to breakdowns.
-Most of the time, an HVAC (heating, ventilation and air conditioning) technician will be able to repair the broken component.
+Most of the time, an HVAC technician will be able to repair the broken component.
 But you may be able to avoid such malfunctions in the future with regular inspections and maintenance.

 This May Also Interest You: How Much Does It Cost to Replace an HVAC System?

 Here’s how much you can expect to pay for your HVAC repair or maintenance and what you can do to troubleshoot the system yourself.

 According to HomeGuide, air conditioner repairs cost about $150 to $650 (CAD 195 to CAD 850) on average.
 If your furnace needs to be repaired, expect to pay between $125 and $480 (CAD 160 and CAD 625).

 However, there is usually more to the picture when it comes to HVAC repairs.
 You may need to pay more for additional parts and services.

 You're probably better off leaving HVAC repairs to the professionals.
 Maintenance and repair require a good deal of technical knowledge.
 Installing an HVAC system may also require a city permit.